 Institutions Offering Paleontologist Courses in India

 - Presidency University

 - Delhi University

 - IISER Kolkata

 - Banaras Hindu University

 Since this is an integrative field, incorporating different subjects from biology to geology, there is no paucity for a student to find a job towards moving up the career ladder in this field.
+According to the Bureau of Labor Statistics, the employment of geoscientists is projected to grow at 6% between now and 2028.
 Prospective job profiles include:

 - Research Specialist

 - Museum Curator

 The average salary of palaeontologists can range up to INR 67,53,694 ($91,130) per annum.
 A palaeontologist’s salary varies.
 It depends on his skill set and research abilities.